-For everyone who has been born of God overcomes the world.
-An d this is the victory that has overcome the world-our Who is it that over comes the world except the one who that Jesus is the Son of God? -1 John 5:4-5.
+For whatever is born of God overcomes the world.
+And this is the victory that overcomes the world - our .
+Who is he who overcomes the world, but he who that Jesus is the Son of God1 John 5:4-5.